PratimaGurav/vegans-journal/README.md

 - Disorted form (add post page)
   - [Error](documentation/testing/bugs/add_post.png) no styling for the comments section.
     Used ckeditor to style the content section but the same was not displayed in the live site with a 404 [Error](documentation/testing/bugs/ckeditor-error.jpg).
-  - [Solution](documentation/testing/bugs/add-post-fix.jpg)Checked with Mentor who told me to check with the tutor team who advised me to rescope the same.
+  - [Solution](documentation/testing/bugs/add-post-fix.jpg) Checked with Mentor who told me to check with the tutor team who advised me to rescope the same.
 Used css styling to style the content form on all devices.

 - NoReverseMatch